marjon-call/SmartSecRiddles/write_ups/5_BuyMyTokens.md

 }
 ```

-If you ever see `msg.value` inside of a for loop, you should immeditley be skeptical that the code functions properly.
+If you ever see `msg.value` inside of a for loop, you should immediately be skeptical that the code functions properly.